guotong1988/guotong1988.github.io/research/_posts/2022-08-01-relabel-by-pattern.md

 ![fig1](/assets/png/relabel-by-pattern/fig1.png)

 **Step-1**.
 Based on the human-labeled training dataset, we train a deep model and predict for industry application dataset.
 Human evaluate the current deep model prediction dataset and find the badcase patterns.
 Take text classification task as example, the pattern is the tokens from the badcase prediction text.
-For computer vision task, the pattern is the embedding from the badcase prediction image.
+For computer vision task, we use the embedding from the badcase prediction image to do the similarity search in training dataset.

 If there are no training data that is recognised by badcase patterns, we newly label the real application data that is recognised by badcase patterns and merge to the training data.
 Also we get more than 95% accuracy in dev dataset by \cite{ref6} method.